CitrineInformatics/citrine-python/docs/source/workflows/getting_started.rst

 -  :doc:`Design Spaces <design_spaces>` define the domain of controllable experimental parameters, their allowable values and relevant bounds.
 -  :doc:`Predictors <predictors>` define relations between variables in a table of experimental data.
-    A predictor can be composed of machine-learned models and (coming soon) analytical relations.
+    A predictor can be composed of machine-learned models, featurizers, and analytical relations.
 -  :doc:`Processors <processors>` define the method used to search the design space.
    The processor and design space are coupled: depending on the design space used, only a subset of processors are applicable.